COMMUNITY POLLINATOR GARDEN AT SILVER CREEK PARK

 The application also requires a significant amount of detail including the names of individuals from the community who will commit to contributing to the application, planning, planting, maintaining and sustaining the garden over time.

-If you are interested in getting involved, sign up for the zoom call for Tuesday, October 15 at 8:00pm or contact Friends of Silver Creek friendsofsilvercreek.to@gmail.com .
+If you are interested in getting involved contact Friends of Silver Creek friendsofsilvercreek.to@gmail.com .

 This is a large project and we are thankful and excited to continue to plan for the proposed pollinator garden(s) in Silver Creek Park.